KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## Benefits of FAIR for your data

-- Maximises the value and usefulness of your data
+- Maximises the value and usefulness of your data (HOW)
 - Ensures long-term preservation of your data
-- Enables cross-study research
+- Enables cross-study and secondary research
-- Speeds up the progress of research
+- Speeds up the progress of research (HOW)
 - Improves our confidence in data and research

 ---